Alonzo Garcelon: Civil War

 During the Civil War, Garcelon served in the Union Army as a Maine surgeon general.
 During the impeachment of Andrew Johnson after the War, Garcelon became disgusted with the Republican Party and their policy of "Radical Reconstruction" and became a Democrat.
 In 1871 he was elected mayor of Lewiston, and in 1879 he was elected Governor of Maine by the legislature, serving one term until 1880.

 During his term as governor, Garcelon oversaw the "Greenback" controversy, when he investigated alleged voter fraud and determined that the Democrats and not the Republicans had won a majority in the legislature.
 Senator James Blaine came to Augusta with a hundred armed men to protest the results, and Garcelon called out the state militia.
 Civil war was narrowly averted, thanks to the peaceful intervention of militia leader Joshua Lawrence Chamberlain.
 In 1883 Garcelon's son was elected mayor of Lewiston.

 Garcelon died in Medford, Massachusetts, and was buried at Riverside Cemetery in Lewiston, Maine.

 Legacy and honors

-Garcelon Field at Bates College is named after Dr. Garcelon, as is the Alonzo Garcelon Society, which provides scholarships to Bates for local students.
-In 2008 the Garcelon family announced the donation of a large collection of Garcelon family manuscripts to the Bates College Special Collections Library.
+Garcelon Field at Bates College is named in his honor, as is the Alonzo Garcelon Society, which provides scholarships to Bates for local students.
+In 2008, the Garcelon family announced the donation of a large collection of Garcelon family manuscripts to the Bates College Special Collections Library.